jaumlrc/Complex-Infections/README.md

 # Complex-Infections
 Contains the scripts and test files for the manuscript "Detecting complex infections in Trypanosomatids using in whole genome sequencing reads"
 The script *CI_Estimation_server.v.7.R* receives a VCF file that contains the read depth information for each allele in a sample, estimates the **"Complexity Index" (CI)** and classify the isolate in complex (multiclonal or poliploid) or not.
+Examples of SNP callers that can generate these vcfs are [GATK](https://gatk.broadinstitute.org/hc/en-us), [freebayes](https://github.com/freebayes/freebayes) and [octopus](https://luntergroup.github.io/octopus/).

 # How to run the script:
 The script receives a VCF file and do all the analysis and plots.